mvanniekerkHartwig/paperrockscissors/README.md

 # Paper Rock Scissors Exercise

 The following is a small exercise to get an idea of your coding and design skills.
+We would like you to develop a simple interactive game of [Paper Rock Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors)

 It's intentionally not an algorithmically complex problem, so we're looking more at modelling and structure.
+We are trying to get a feel for how you code in a professional setting.

 ## Functional Requirements
+* The user is presented with a CLI to play the game.
 * A user can enter one of 3 inputs: paper, rock or scissors.
 * The computer will choose one input at random.
 * The game rules will be applied and a winner is chosen: